JuliaFolds/Transducers.jl/docs/src/index.md

 achieves a full reusability.
 Transducers are introduced by Rich Hickey, the creator of the Clojure language.
-[His Strange Look talk](https://www.youtube.com/watch?v=6mTbuzafcII) is a great introduction to the idea of Transducers.
+[His Strange Look talk](https://www.youtube.com/watch?v=6mTbuzafcII) is a great introduction to the idea of transducers.

 Transducers.jl is an implementation of the transducer framework in Julia.
 Aiming to satisfy high-performance needs of Julia users,